How to update

 The standard way to install updates is with the Qubes Update tool.
 (However, you can also perform the same action via the command-line interface.)

-Simply follow the on-screen instructions, and the tool will download and install all available updates for you.
+Then simply follow the on-screen instructions, and the tool will download and install all available updates for you.
 Note that if you are downloading updates over Tor (sys-whonix

 ), this can take a very long time, especially if there are a lot of updates available.